A bill to conduct or support further comprehensive research for the creation of a universal influenza vaccine.

 Length: 2 pages

-This bill was introduced on February 15, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 15, 2018, in a previous session of Congress, but it did not receive a vote.

 Feb 15, 2018